 The United States District Court for the Southern District of New York is honored to take part in the process of Naturalization.
-Each week, a District Judge welcomes a new contingent of prospective citizens of the United States of America.
+Each week, judges of the Court welcome a new contingent of prospective citizens of the United States of America.

 What is Naturalization?